mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 </div>

 :::note
-Even though the Project Identities administration portal shows all the Company identities, this does not mean that all the identities have also access to the Projects, as this depends on their assigned role in the Company and how the permissions are inherited.
+Even though the Project IAM portal shows all the Company identities, this does not mean that all the identities have also access to the Projects, as this depends on their assigned role in the Company and how the permissions are inherited.

 For further information about permissions and role inheritance, check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
 :::